valentine195/Obsidian-Vault/The Mark of Death/Adventure Seeds/3 - Travel to Newthrone.md

 [REFERENCE THIS](https://www.reddit.com/r/DnDBehindTheScreen/comments/6acd7t/guide_to_the_jungle/)

 > The lizardman chieftain, [[Drox]], leads you east away from the riverbank and through the thick undergrowth.
 As you move away from the river the undergrowth begins grows sparse, and very little light reaches down to the jungle floor here.
-It's hard to see much around you between the gloom and the dense trees, but [[Drox]] seems to be able to see a winding trail in the leaves on the ground.
-You hear animals moving about in the trees above you, but can't see anything but the distant canopy when you look.

 ```ad-quote
 The clanhold lies about half a day east.
 Please, before we begin, have some refreshment.